d-pujara/my_portfolio/README.md

 # Portfolio Projects

 This repository contains a coollection of a few machine learning and deep learning projects I have developed.
-Projects have all been developed using Python and the deployed projects were developed using Flask and Heroku.
+Projects have all been developed using Python, Node.js and the deployed projects were developed using Flask and Heroku.
+Tech kits used -- tensorFlow, sci-kit, pytorch, opencv.

 Feel free to contact me at [dishantpujara@gmail.com](dishantpujara@gmail.com).